raspberrypilearning/temperature-log/worksheet.md

 ### Introduction

-The chip's temperature can be read from the command line and it can also be written into a file from there, while a shell script can run a sequence of commands and with a bash interpreter it also allows the repeated execution of this procedure.
+The chip's temperature can be read from the command line and can also be written into a file from there.
+A shell script, however, can run a sequence of commands and with a bash interpreter it allows the repeated execution of this procedure.
 We will therefore use a shell script to record the temperature into a log file at given intervals.

 ### Viewing the temperature

-First of all, to simply view the current temperature of the BCM2835 SoC of your Raspberry Pi, you can just type the following command into the command line: `/opt/vc/bin/vcgencmd measure_temp`.
+To view the current temperature of your Raspberry Pi, you can just type the following into the command line: `/opt/vc/bin/vcgencmd measure_temp`.

 ![](images/viewing_temperature.png)

 ### Creating a shell script

 When writing a shell script, the first line contains information on what interpreter should be used to run the script.
-In this case, we will use a bash script, since that allows the usage of loops, which will be useful for our repeated measurements.
+In this case we will use a bash script, since that allows the usage of loops which will be useful for our repeated measurements.
 To specify this, the first line of the script will be: `#!/bin/bash`.

 If you would like to edit the script directly in the command line, you can use the built-in basic text editor, nano:

-1. Type `nano temperature_log.sh` to create a file named `temperature_log.sh` and edit it (if the file already exists, nano will just let you edit it)
+1. Type `nano temperature_log.sh` to create a file named `temperature_log.sh` and edit it.
+If the file already exists, nano will just let you edit it.
-2. After that, you can move with the cursor and simply write into the file
+1. After that, you can move with the cursor and write into the file.
-3. When you are finished editing the file, press `Ctrl` + `O` to attempt to save the file
+1. When you are finished editing the file, press `Ctrl` + `O` to attempt to save the file.
-4. Press `Enter` to actually save the file (nano allows you to optionally change the file name before this)
+1. Press `Enter` to actually save the file (nano allows you to optionally change the file name before this).
-5. Press `Ctrl` + `X` to exit nano
+1. Press `Ctrl` + `X` to exit nano.

-*For more information on how to use the nano editor please type `man nano` or see [nano's online documentation](http://www.nano-editor.org/dist/v2.2/nano.html)*
+*For more information on how to use the nano editor, please type `man nano` or see [nano's online documentation](http://www.nano-editor.org/dist/v2.2/nano.html).*

 The following lines can contain a sequence of commands, so we can just write the command for viewing the temperature after the first line to test it: